kitspace/kitspace/README.md

 ## pcb-stackup

 The renderings of the PCB files are made using [pcb-stackup](https://github.com/tracespace/pcb-stackup).
-You can get similar renderings and also inspect invdividual layers, using the [tracespace gerber viewer](http://viewer.tracespace.io).
+You can get similar renderings and also inspect invdividual layers, using the [tracespace gerber viewer](https://tracespace.io/view).

 ## Get in touch

  - [Join Riot.im chat][riot.im] or IRC freenode#kitspace

-## Submitting your project
+## Adding your project

 Check out [kitspace.org/submit](https://kitspace.org/submit) which will guide you through the process.